ripienaar/free-for-dev/README.md

    * https://placehold.it/ - A quick and simple image placeholder service.
    * https://placekitten.com/ - A quick and simple service for getting pictures of kittens for use as placeholders.
    * http://embed.ly/ - Provides APIs for embeding media in a webpage, Responsive image Scaling, Extracting elements from a webpage.
 Free for up to 5,000 URLs per Month at 15 Requests per Second
+   * https://backhub.co/ - Backup and archive your GitHub repositories.
+Free for public repos.

 ## Data Visualization on Maps